What is MPG? Car fuel efficiency explained

 Under 30mpg is usually seen as poor for everyday use

-What is the average MPG for a car?
+What is the average MPG for a car in the UK?

-In the UK, the average MPG for cars is usually around 38mpg, with petrol cars slightly less efficient than diesel.
+In the UK, the average MPG for cars is 38mpg with petrol cars slightly less efficient than diesel.

 Average MPG on newer cars is often higher, thanks to better technology and stricter emissions standards.
 If you really want to save, considering a hybrid might be a good idea, as even 60mpg is much higher than average.